 Ms. Lockett is the Chief Executive Officer of LEAP Innovations.
-LEAP Innovations received a grant of \$250,000 from the CME Group Foundation in 2018.
-In 2018, the board of the CME Group Foundation approved the renewal of the three-year grant to LEAP Innovations: \$250,000 in 2019; \$250,000 in 2020 and \$250,000 in 2021.
-As these charitable contributions were entered into prior to Ms. Lockett's nomination, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions.
+In 2019, the board of the CME Group Foundation approved the renewal of the three-year grant to LEAP Innovations: \$250,000 in 2019; \$250,000 in 2020 and \$250,000 in 2021.
+As these charitable contributions were entered into prior to Ms. Lockett's service on the board, the terms were not submitted to the audit committee for its approval in accordance with its policy on related party transactions.

 An in-law of Mr. Pankau is employed by us in a non-officer position.
 The employment relationship occurred prior to Mr. Pankau's service on our board.
-The employee received aggregate compensation in 2018 of approximately \$305,000 (part of which included an annual equity award) and other benefits provided to employees at the same level.
+The employee received aggregate compensation in 2019 of approximately \$305,000 (part of which included an annual equity award) and other benefits provided to employees at the same level.
 The compensation is in accordance with our standard compensation practices applicable to similarly-situated employees.
 The audit committee previously ratified this related party transaction and receives annual reports on the compensation arrangements as part of its review of ongoing related party transactions.